Overview

 Interoperation with No Magic Modeling Tools

-Behavior Execution Engine and previously Moxie both had plugins into the Cameo (MagicDraw) SysML tools from No Magic.
-However, as of 2023 R2.1, we have removed those plugins to pursue a more product independent and interoperable execution capability.
+Behavior Execution Engine, and previously Moxie, both had plugins into the Cameo (MagicDraw) SysML tools from No Magic.
+However, as of 2023 R2.1, we have removed those plugins to pursue a more product-independent and interoperable execution capability.

 As our customers continue to implement model-based systems engineering solutions, we realize that every organization presents unique challenges in the way their engineers and designers work together and the tools they rely on.
 We recognize flexibility enables disparate software tools to share data and interoperate, and that is why our product strategy has focused on open APIs and interoperability.

 In alignment with this product strategy, as of the 2023 R2 release, Behavior Execution Engine (BEE) has taken some necessary steps to rearchitect how it interacts with SysML modeling tools.
 In particular, we are moving to offer a more open and flexible way for our customers to leverage the behavior modeling capabilities.
 Now, BEE can execute independently, no longer requiring the use of a Cameo process.
-This allows you to author SysML using the Cameo authoring environment but to then reference those system architecture model project files directly from your own software platforms without needing Cameo to execute.
-This provides more collaboration options by loading the system model projects (e.g. the 'mdzip' file) directly, and it also unlocks scalability opportunities for customers needing to analyze larger design trade studies or even integrate directly into other engineering tools.
+This enables you to author SysML using the Cameo authoring environment but to then reference those system architecture model project files directly from your own software platforms without needing Cameo to execute.
+This provides more collaboration options by loading the system model projects (e.g., the 'mdzip' file) directly, and it also unlocks scalability opportunities for customers needing to analyze larger design trade studies or even integrate directly into other engineering tools.

 We know these are necessary steps in unlocking the full potential of behavior modeling across the growing portfolio of Ansys tools, and we look forward to bringing even more exciting new features to BEE users in our upcoming releases.